Black Studies Minor

 The Black Studies program at Cabrini evolved out of the mission to “welcome learners of all faiths, cultures, and backgrounds,” and it is a response to student requests for coursework on the African Diaspora.

-Both the major and minor expand the College’s capacity to offer a more inclusive curriculum that connects with the intellectual and cultural heritage of people of African descent.
+The minor expands the College’s capacity to offer a more inclusive curriculum that connects with the intellectual and cultural heritage of people of African descent.

 In this program, the study of the traditions and experiences of Africans in the New and Old Worlds is rooted in the social sciences, art, literature, and the humanities.

-The major and minor emphasize international and cross-cultural perspectives and explore themes of:
+The minor emphasizes international and cross-cultural perspectives and explore themes of:

 - Africana Womanism